The World's Number One Low-Cost Airline Air Asia

 The airline's success is partly due to its low fares and extensive route network.
 Moreover, Air Asia offers a range of add-on services specifically designed for budget travellers including low-cost accommodation, insurance and SIM cards.
 The Malaysian airline is the only carrier to have won the World's Best Low Cost Airline Award for seven consecutive years.

 Flying with Air Asia

 Seat classes include Economy and Premium Flatbed (which is the equivalent of Business Class).
 Premium Flatbed seats come with a complimentary meal, free baggage allowance and priority check-in.
 Travellers on these tickets also get access to the airline's lounges.

 All-In or Low Fares tickets are the cheapest, but fees apply if passengers wish to change a name or date.
 Premium Flex is a standard fare that offers more flexibility, free seat selection and access to dedicated check-in and immigration counters.
-Premium Flatbed fares are the highest but come with additional benefits as described in the previous paragraph.
-For an overview of fare classes and their respective inclusions and exclusions, see here.
+Premium Flatbed fares are the highest, but come with additional benefits as described in the previous paragraph.
+Check here for an overview of Air Asia's fare classes and their respective inclusions and exclusions.

 Self check-in is available at airport kiosks, online and using the Air Asia mobile app.
 Please note that self check-in is mandatory for travellers flying out of Klia2 airport (Kuala Lumpur).
 Counter check-in is available on all other flights.